 - Some plugins and audio tools can’t handle higher sample rates properly and could cause issues.

 I am referring you to this article by Monty at Xiph.org.
-He explains this is great detail.
-The article approaches the question from the point of view of music downloads, but the theory behind digital audio is no different when talking about music production.
+He explains this in great detail.
+The article approaches the question from the point of view of music downloads.
+But the theory behind digital audio is no different when talking about music production.

-I also suggest you to check this page on the Infinite Wave website.
-It allows you to check how well your DAW handles resampling from a higher sample rate (96 kHz) down to 44.1 kHz.
+I also suggest you check this page on the Infinite Wave website.
+It allows you to inspect how well your DAW handles resampling from a higher sample rate (96 kHz) down to 44.1 kHz.
 You might be surprised by the poor performance of some DAWs!

 For these reasons, my conclusion is that for most people and most applications, 44.1 kHz is the best sample rate to go for.
 It provides good fidelity, is safe to work with and is not too taxing on your system.

-The advantages of working at sample rates higher than 44.1 kHz
+The advantages of working at higher sample rates

-Going for higher sample rates can offer some advantages, provided you have the right tools and the experience to handle any conversions properly.
-Particularly, you may avoid fold back aliasing issues (audible artefacts) when eventually converting higher sample rate material back to 44.1 kHz.
+Going for higher sample rates can offer some advantages.
+This is provided you have the right tools and the experience to handle any conversions properly.
+Particularly, you may avoid fold-back aliasing issues (audible artifacts) when eventually converting higher sample rate material back to 44.1 kHz.

 Here is a great article on the topic by Ryan Schwabe.

-Personally, for my own music work I am currently 48 kHz, but plan to experiment with 96 kHz soon.
-For mastering work, I work at the sample rate of the submitted source files and convert to the destination sample rate (normally 44.1 kHz) at the end of the project.
+With my own music, I am currently working at 48 kHz.
+For mastering, I work at the sample rate of the submitted source files and convert to the destination sample rate (normally 44.1 kHz) at the end of the project.
 To ensure best fidelity, I am using iZotope RX to handle all conversions.

 Different Sample Rates in a Single Project?